mmmaxwwwell/space-engineers-dedicated-docker-linux/README.md

 * docker-compose (recommended, not required to run container)

 ## Tips:
-* You can copy the entire contents of ./appdata/space-engineers/config to make a backup, including the SpaceEngineers-Dedicated.cfg file
+* You can copy the entire contents of ./appdata/space-engineers/config to make a backup, including the SpaceEngineers-Dedicated.cfg file.
-* The ```./start``` script will start the server using docker-compose in detached mode, and then attach to the log output.
+* The ```./start``` script will start the server using docker-compose in detached mode, and then attaches to the log output.
 You can press <kbd>ctrl</kbd>+<kbd>c</kbd> to detach from the logs and keep the server running.

 ## Usage: